12 Days / 12 Nights

 47.2 miles – 3855 feet

-We continue in Navarra and this means that the profile of the stage is similar to the previous day’s one.
+We continue in Navarra and this means that the profile of the stage is similar to the previous days ones.
 The route of this day has also many climbs and descents that make it the hardest of the Camino, in fact it’s the one that has more accumulated climb of the whole tour.
-The first kilometers are made by secondary roads to avoid areas where the route is too technical, from Puente la Reyna the route is made by forest tracks.
+The first kilometers are made by secondary roads to avoid areas where the route is too technical, from Puente la Reina the route is made of forest tracks.

 Day 3.
 Torres del Río to Santo Domingo